DioNeural/forecasting-system-for-retail/README.md

 ---

 With a strong foundation in data science, I am dedicated to solving complex problems and delivering actionable insights through advanced analytical techniques.
-Explore my projects to see how I can contribute to your organization's success.
+Explore my project to see how I can contribute to your organization's success.

 ---

-**Skills Highlighted in These Projects**:
+**Skills Highlighted in This Project**:
 - Data Analysis
 - Machine Learning
 - Python Programming